When a Company Prioritizes Diversity, Everyone Benefits

 Diversity Benefits the Individual, the Company…the World

 Diversity makes good sense at a micro and a macro level.
-At the micro level, it is not necessarily the case that diverse companies perform better because women and minorities are better at running a business, or because they make better business decisions, rather, because they tend to attract a broader range of talent.
+At the micro level, it is not necessarily the case that diverse companies perform better because women and minorities are better at running a business.
+And also not because they make better business decisions.
+But rather, because they tend to attract a broader range of talent.
 Diverse companies are attractive not only to women and minorities, but also to everyone who wants to work for forward-thinking organizations.
-And workers with a broad range of backgrounds and experiences offer valuable perspectives in the decision-making process, which improves a company’s overall corporate performance.
+And workers with a broad range of backgrounds and experiences offer valuable perspectives in the decision-making process.
+This will ultimately improves a company’s overall corporate performance.

 In the context of a tight employment market and the competitive demands of the digital age in the U.S., employers must be smart about attracting and retaining talent.
 Consequently, there is a growing trend for companies to develop Inclusion and Diversity (I&D) programs to tap into the myriad benefits that diversity brings.
 Smart job seekers will, therefore, focus on such companies because gender parity, diversity, and inclusion are not just women’s or social issues – they are business issues.